disco: Distributional Synthetic Controls: The disco Command

+\hangpara {\tt g(\#)} specifies the number of grid points for the evaluation of the quantile functions and CDFs, i.e., for the vectors/functions that are returned by the command.
+The default is {\tt g(100)}.

-\item[\code{mixture}] requests the CDF-based approach using the 1-Wasserstein metric instead of the default quantile-based approach using the 2-Wasserstein metric.
-This is recommended for discrete outcomes or when distributions are likely mixtures.
+\hangpara {\tt mixture} requests the CDF-based approach using the 1-Wasserstein metric in \eqref{eq:1-wasserstein} instead of the default quantile-based approach using the 2-Wasserstein metric in \eqref{eq:2-wasserstein}.
+This is recommended for categorical outcomes or when distributions are likely mixtures.
+The mixture weights are found by solving a linear program with $2m+J$ variables, where $m$ is set by \texttt{m()}; this becomes slow for large \texttt{m()}, so values up to around \texttt{m(100)} are recommended with this option.

-\item[\code{nosimplex}] removes the constraint that weights must lie in the unit simplex, allowing for negative weights while maintaining that weights sum to one.
+\hangpara {\tt nosimplex} removes the constraint that weights must lie in the unit simplex, allowing for negative weights while maintaining that the weights sum to one.
 This enables extrapolation beyond the convex hull of control outcomes.